 “Peterson, in his defense of the Reformed position on God’s two wills, states, “God does not save all sinners, for ultimately he does not intend to save all of them.
 The gift of faith is necessary for salvation, yet for reasons beyond our ken, the gift of faith has not been given to all.”
 But then he concludes, “While God commands all to repent and takes no delight in the death of the sinner, all are not saved because it is not God’s intention to give his redeeming grace to all.”
 I must be candid and confess that to me the last quote makes no sense.”

 The fact that this “common sense” decision-making is taken for granted in all other areas of life should give us pause when it is dismissed as to its role in determining valid biblical interpretation and theological conclusions.
 And we should not accept incoherence in theology just because we are talking about God or reading divine revelation.
 We are constantly making decisions of all sorts on the basis of logical coherence and consistency.
 Yet, because of certain erroneous ideas about the function of human reason – that “spiritual things” involving faith and religion have little to do with human reason, or that the application of reason is a threat to certain theological traditions, or that the will and ways of God are unfathomable to our fallen sinful minds – the place of rational and moral coherence in our hermeneutic is being overlooked in the discussions between Calvinists and non-Calvinists.
 But this issue is at the core of the divide between the Calvinist and non-Calvinist.
 Non-Calvinists don’t disagree with Calvinists that God is sovereign over his creation, or that he can overrule the will and actions of men, or that there is a biblical doctrine of election.
-They disagree about these because when the attempt is made to incorporate the Calvinist definitions of sovereignty and election into the broader teaching of Scripture, our lives and Christian ministry, incoherence results.
+They disagree about these because when the attempt is made to incorporate the Calvinist definitions of sovereignty and election as a theistic determinism into the broader teaching of Scripture, our lives and Christian ministry, incoherence results.
 Therefore, Calvinists and non-Calvinists differ on points of doctrine because they differ on the weight that is to be given to the presence of rational and moral coherence or incoherence in one’s hermeneutic.
 There comes a point where proper exegesis must also center on the rationale behind the interpretation of a text and the logical and moral entailments of that rationale.
+Technical exegesis does not stand in isolation from its logical and moral entailments.

 “Double predestination is a doctrine not to be rashly proclaimed.
 Calvin avoids it in his catechism for children, which teaches very simply that God is ‘almighty and altogether good,’ and that each of us ‘should be assured that He loves us and wishes to be our Father and Savior.’”